E. W. Jackson: Controversy over past statements

-In June 2013 in Manassas, Jackson held a press conference to address his past and to counter what he claimed were distortions of his past words and statements by his opponents.
+In June 2013, in Manassas, Jackson held a press conference to address his past and to counter what he claimed were distortions of his past words and statements by his opponents.
 Jackson disputed a number of criticisms of his theology, which he had were "twisted and distorted," and said, "I'm not going to spend the campaign talking about these issues, so let's get it out of the way now."
 Jackson also revealed previously unreported details about his financial history and past drug use, saying he wanted to "reveal as many of my weaknesses and shortcomings as a curious press and my opposition might want to look into," and by doing so, "maybe save you and your colleagues some further research."
-In regard to criticism of his past statements that birth defects are "caused by parents' sins," Jackson said, "I do not believe that birth defects are caused by parents' sin unless, of course, there's a direct scientific connection between the parents' behavior and the disabilities of the child," such as a child who might develop birth defects if his or her mother was addicted to heroin.
-He falsely claimed that he had not said that yoga leads to Satanism.
+In regard to criticism of his past statements that birth defects are "caused by parents' sins," Jackson said, "I do not believe that birth defects are caused by parents' sin unless, of course, there's a direct scientific connection between the parents' behavior and the disabilities of the child," such as a child who might develop birth defects if their mother was addicted to heroin.
+He claimed that he had not said that yoga leads to Satanism.

 Jackson claimed that his comments about gay people have been taken out of context, and that they were directed not towards the general LGBT community but rather its "more politically active, fringe members."
-Of past comments that homosexuality "poisons culture", he then claimed that "What I really said was that the gay rights movement, so called, the homosexual activists, engage in some behavior that is absolutely horrendous, and that’s true, everybody knows that; from going into Catholic churches and desecrating the Sacraments to engaging in all kinds of demonstrative behavior to try to call attention to what they view as their plight."
+Of past comments that homosexuality "poisons culture", he then claimed that "What I really said was that the gay rights movement, so called, the homosexual activists, engage in some behavior that is absolutely horrendous, and that's true, everybody knows that; from going into Catholic churches and desecrating the Sacraments to engaging in all kinds of demonstrative behavior to try to call attention to what they view as their plight."
 He also called some gay people "rabid [and] radical."

 In 2018, on December 5, on his radio show, Jackson said, "The floor of Congress is now going to look like an Islamic republic."
-He said, “We are a Judeo-Christian country.
-We are a nation rooted and grounded in Christianity and that’s that.
-And anybody that doesn’t like that, go live somewhere else.
-It’s very simple.
+He said, "We are a Judeo-Christian country.
+We are a nation rooted and grounded in Christianity and that's that.
+And anybody that doesn't like that, go live somewhere else.
+It's very simple.
 Just go live somewhere else."
 His comments drew widespread criticism.

-In April 2019, Jackson said that the United States will turn into a "homocracy" if it elects Pete Buttigieg, an openly gay candidate, for president.
+In April 2019, Jackson said that the United States would turn into a "homocracy" if it elects Pete Buttigieg, an openly gay candidate, for president.